grey-software/org/this-week/2020-07-26/README.md

 # This week in Grey Software 2020-07-26

+This week, we iterated on our education model, and introduced a mechanism for automating the organization's processes.

 ## 💡 Iterating on the Educational Model

 Grey Software currently hosts students as [apprentices](/apprentice) as they work on [Grey Software's projects](/projects).
 This education model is difficult to scale because since the application is being created and taught at the same time, it's hard to define a structured curriculum and predict learning outcomes.